mlabs-haskell/cem-script/docs/goals_and_soa.md

 Main feature of any correct application is that it behave same as it specification presumes.
-In our case specification for single script is CEM state machine, and correctnes means that on-chain script have exactly same transitions possible.
+In our case specification for single script is CEM state machine, and correctness means that on-chain script have exactly same transitions possible.

-On-chain script having transition not possible in model usually leads to security vulnerablity.
+On-chain script having transition not possible in model usually leads to security vulnerability.
 Other way around it might be DoS vulnerability or just usability bug.
 We aim to check most of such problems automatically.
-Almost all on-chain code bugs are specific cases of such violations, at least once we are analysing not single script, but whole DApp, which is covered in next section.
+Almost all on-chain code bugs are specific cases of such violations, at least once we are analyzing not single script, but whole DApp, which is covered in next section.